abdullahaqeel2011-ai/Tecbeck-Chatbot/README.md

 # Tecbeck-Chatbot
-Tecbeck-Chatbot
+🤖 Tecbeck-Chatbot

-Tecbeck-Chatbot is an AI-powered assistant designed to help users explore Tecbeck’s services, company information, and project guidance.
-It delivers structured, accurate responses using predefined system prompts and a styling layer to ensure professional, client-friendly output.
+Tecbeck-Chatbot is an AI-powered assistant designed to help users explore Tecbeck’s services, company information, and project-related guidance.
+It delivers structured, accurate, and professional responses using predefined system prompts — with a built-in styling layer for polished, client-friendly output.

-Features
+✨ Features

-Provides official Tecbeck company details
+🏢 Provides official Tecbeck company details

-Answers service-related queries (Web, Mobile, AI, UI/UX, IT Support)
+🛠️ Answers all service-related queries
+(Web, Mobile, AI, UI/UX, IT Support, and more)

-Structured responses with headings and clean formatting
+📑 Structured responses with headings and clean formatting

-Styling Agent for polished, email-friendly output
+🎨 Styling Agent for polished, email-ready output

-N8N workflow–compatible prompt system
+🔗 Fully compatible with n8n workflow automation

-Fully rule-based: no external data used
+🧠 100% rule-based — no external data used

-Use Cases
+📌 Use Cases

-Website chatbot
+💬 Website chatbot

-AI assistant for clients
+🤝 AI assistant for clients

-Automated email reply agent
+📧 Automated email reply agent

-Internal or external inquiry assistant
+🏢 Internal or external inquiry assistant

-n8n-based automation workflows
+🔄 n8n-powered automation workflows

-Tech Stack
+🧰 Tech Stack

-AI Prompt System
+🧠 AI Prompt System

-n8n Workflow Automation
+🔄 n8n Workflow Automation

-Rule-based Response Structure
+📏 Rule-based Response Structure

-Frontend/Backend ready integration
+🌐 Ready for frontend & backend integration

-How It Works
+⚙️ How It Works

-AI Agent handles logic and provides accurate answers using Tecbeck’s official details.
+🤖 AI Agent handles all logic and provides accurate answers using Tecbeck’s official details.

-Styling Agent formats the message into a clean, readable, client-ready response.
+🎨 Styling Agent formats the message into a clean, readable, client-ready response.

-The final answer is sent to email, website widget, or API endpoint.
+📤 The final answer is delivered to email, website widget, or any API endpoint.

-Customization
+🛠️ Customization

 You can easily modify:

-System rules
+📜 System rules

-Output format
+🧱 Output structure

-Tone and styling
+🎙️ Tone and styling

-Workflow logic
+🔗 Workflow logic

-Deployment environment
+🖥️ Deployment environment

-Contributing
+🤝 Contributing

+Have suggestions?
-Feel free to submit improvements or open issues for enhancements or new features.
+Feel free to open issues, submit pull requests, or propose new features & improvements.